 If you promise to have the best customer service, then you better respond to every e-mail and phone call in a cordial manner like USAA.
-If you promise to give a full refund no questions asked like LL Bean, don’t ask the customer why they are dissatisfied.
-If you promise to publish 3X a week for a year like Financial Samurai, don’t say your family got in the way after you haven’t published for a month.
+If you promise to publish 3X a week for a year like Financial Samurai, don't say your family got in the way after you haven't published for a month.

 Financial Samurai used to receive a lot of hate mail from readers who thought my goals were unreasonable e.g. shoot for $200,000 a year in passive income.
-Seven years later, despite the site being 10X larger, there is 90% less hate mail because readers have seen that I’ve consistently done what I’ve promised e.g. 2017 Financial Samurai Passive Income Update.
-Have a look at the Most Commented Post on the right hand side to see for yourself.
+Seven years later, despite the site being 10X larger, there is 90% less hate mail because readers have seen that I've consistently done what I've promised e.g. reached my $200K passive income goal in 2017.
+Now I have a new goal of reaching over $300K in passive income by 2023.

 Step 6: Be Consistent Across All Marketing Platforms